 (i) For C1 – C3, low to medium corrosivity categories, AS 1627.2 St 3* OR

 (ii) For C4 – C5, high to very high corrosivity categories, AS 1627.4 Sa 2 1/2 with a surface profile**

 For Industrial finish in C1 – C3 (moderate) atmospheric corrosivity zones

-Apply 2 coats of Galvanite® epoxy zinc rich primer or equivalent to 125 – 150μm DFT.
+Apply 2 coats of a one- or two-pack epoxy zinc rich primer to 100 – 150μm DFT.

 For Industrial finish in C4 – C5 (coastal, marine) atmospheric corrosivity zones

-Apply 2 coats of 2 pack epoxy zinc to AS 3750.9 to 150μm minimum DFT followed by 2 pack epoxy enamel to 150μm DFT, when colour topcoat is required.
+Option 2: Apply 2 coats of two-pack epoxy zinc to AS 3750.9 to 150μm minimum DFT followed by two-pack high build epoxy to 150μm DFT, when colour topcoat is required.

 For Decorative finish – all environments

 Apply appropriate repair from the options above, stippling edges of the painted area to achieve optimum appearance of the repair.